awsdocs/amazon-redshift-developer-guide/doc_source/r_STL_STREAM_SEGS.md

 Lists the relationship between streams and concurrent segments\.

+Streams in this context are Amazon Redshift streams\.
+This system view doesn't pertain to [Streaming ingestion](materialized-view-streaming-ingestion.md)\.

 This view is visible to all users\.
 Superusers can see all rows; regular users can see only their own data\.
 For more information, see [Visibility of data in system tables and views](c_visibility-of-data.md)\.

 ## Table columns<a name="r_STL_STREAM_SEGS-table-columns"></a>